 And by far, the most time was spent on marketing and sales.
 How best to sell their products and services, with all kinds of role plays for selling to clients.

 IBM doesn’t train like that any more.
 I assume because of costs.
 And I haven’t found any technology companies that train their sales people and marketers at all any more, and haven’t for about the last thirty years.
-And yet, when technology people hire sales and marketers, they expect these people to be fully trained.
+And yet, when technology companies hire sales and marketers, they expect these people to be fully trained.
 What a paradox.

 So, what does your company spend on marketing and sales?